inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 _______________________________________________

+DRAFT below-

 [D] SPC CHARTS

+Operational definition - For patients on epidurals, what percentage of motor block assessements are done on time as per guidelines.
+Chart a- day, Char b- night.

 Measurement Interval (for motor block assessment scoring only) Average time between motorblock assessments - note suggest not on front tile- TBC.